vidjin/vidjin.github.io/_posts/2016-05-10-Fuzziness all around!.md

 ![Output](/images/fuzzy-blog/fuzzy11.png "Output Screenshot")

-8. In FIS Editor, go to Edit-> Rules.
+8.In FIS Editor, go to Edit-> Rules.
 A new rule Editor will open.
 Now add rules one by one.
 Close when you are done.

 ![Output](/images/fuzzy-blog/fuzzy12.png "Output Screenshot")

-9. Now go to View->Rules.
+9.Now go to View->Rules.
 See output by varying inputs.
 First input is [0.5 2.5 2.5 0.5 0.5] = [taste=delicious ambience=excellent service=fast price=reasonable hygiene=clean] (as range of delicious in taste is [0 1] so 0.5 means delicious, similarly others are done) so the tip value is 0.9 so tip would be 500 (as range of 500 is [0.8 1]).

 ![Output](/images/fuzzy-blog/fuzzy13.png "Output Screenshot")